You can interact with Kùzu through the CLI and client APIs in C, C++, Python, Node.js, Rust, and Java.

 that reads from the database in that directory.

-Through CLI, you can issue Cypher queries or call shell commands.
+Through the CLI, you can issue Cypher queries or call shell commands.

-The Python API docs can be found here.
+Detailed Python API documentation can be found here.

-The Node.js API docs can be found here.
+Detailed Node.js API documentation can be found here.

 🗃️ Other APIs Contributed Externally